-Torque is a lightweight meta-assembler that provides the tools necessary to write programs for any processor architecture.
+Torque is a lightweight meta-assembler that provides tools to write programs for any processor architecture.

 Overview

-Torque is a meta-assembler designed around the idea that any assembly language can be emulated with just integers, bit sequences, labels, and sufficiently powerful macros.
-With Torque, the instruction encoding for a target processor can be defined as a set of macros in the program itself, using templates to specify how values are packed into ranges of bits.
-A program can be written for any processor using only Torque and the datasheet for that processor.
+Torque is a meta-assembler that can be used to write programs for any processor architecture, designed around the idea that any assembly language can be emulated with just integers, bit sequences, labels, and sufficiently powerful macros.
+With Torque, the instruction encodings for a target processor are defined as a set of macros in the program source code itself, using templates to specify how values should be packed into ranges of bits.
+This allows programs to be written for any processor using only Torque and the datasheet for that processor.

 Installation